sgrishchenko/reselect-utils/docs/guides/chain-and-empty-selectors.md

   .build();
 ```

 Here we have used compact aliases `chain` and `bound` to reduce code.
-Now if we call `documentPersonSelector`, we can receive next results:
+Now if we call `documentPersonSelector` with state declared above, we can receive next results:

 ```typescript
 documentPersonSelector(state, { documentId: 111 }); // => { firstName: 'Marry', ... }